legendaren-arc/sql-projects/impact-analysis-of-goodthought-ngo/README.md

 - Validating foreign key relationships between tables to ensure referential integrity.
 - Truncating and previewing tables to validate schema and data quality before analysis.

-## Analytical Objectives & Queries
+## Analytical Objectives and Queries

 The project conducted SQL-driven analysis to answer the following key questions: